ResourceManager Constructor (String^, Assembly^, Type^)

 If the resource file identified by baseName cannot be found in assembly, the method instantiates a ResourceManager object, but the attempt to retrieve a specific resource throws an exception, typically MissingManifestResourceException.
 For information about diagnosing the cause of the exception, see the "Handling the MissingManifestResourceException Exception" section of the ResourceManager class topic.

-The usingResourceSet parameter is used to support your own resource format, and will commonly be nullptr.
+The usingResourceSet parameter is used to support your own resource format, and will commonly be null.
 This is different from the constructor that takes a Type only.